People with sore throat trust pharmacists to advise on self-management: a survey across 13 countries

 Sore throat (pharyngitis) is a common, typically self-limiting condition.
 It is predominantly viral but is one of the most common reasons for seeking primary care.
 Although patients may request antibiotics, they may actually need pain relief.

 A sample of 5196 adults (evenly split, nationally representative, 13 countries) who..
-The access to the whole abstract and the presentation file is available to FIP members and to congress participants of that specific congress.
+The access to the whole abstract and if available the presentation file is available to FIP members and to congress participants of that specific congress.